pennz/toxic_bias/notes.md

 ### loss and Z, sigmoid(z)
 we can debug, to check the Z distribution, and to design our loss function.

+### continue train...
+loading existed model and run as LearningRateScheduler setting learning rate to 0.0003125.
+(0.005/16), then continue training. the result is better...., so best so far runs (4+2) epochs. got 0.929 -> train one more epochs, it is 0.93

+#### analysing
+for 'white' subgroup:
+7                          white      0.872848  0.966420  0.861708
+For all the subgroups, (which is not know as input)

 ## need to consider group information, and improve the bias thing
 thoughts: